Skip to Main Content

 Open Access e-book: Grolemund, G. (2014).
 Hands-on programming with R: Write your own functions and simulations. " O'Reilly Media, Inc.".

-Python
+Python logo

-Python is a high-levelgeneral-purpose programming language.
+Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 Python is dynamically typed and garbage-collected.
-It supports multiple programming paradigms, including structured (particularly procedural), object-oriented and functional programming.
-It is often described as a "batteries included" language due to its comprehensive standard library.
+It supports multiple programming paradigms, including structured (particularly procedural), object-oriented, and functional programming.
+It is often described as a “batteries included” language due to its comprehensive standard library.

-- from WIKIPedia
+- from Wikipedia

 NVivo